Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 <h2>Social Icons on Footer:</h2>

 For the life of me i could not firgure out why these icons would not algin in a row and not a coloumn.
 It turns out i was over complicating the issue.
 I added them to a list and tried to arrange that into Display, inline but nothing was work.
-After a quick gogle on my issue I then realised the <i> is an inline tag anyway, like <iframe> so once i reverted them back without a list the problem was resolved.
+After a quick gogle on my issue I then realised the i-tag is an inline tag anyway, like <iframe> so once i reverted them back without a list the problem was resolved.

 <h2>Deployment</h2>